jamesob/jamesob.github.io/_posts/2019-08-24-bitcoin-is-for-this.md

 </div>

 Starting in 2008, central banks injected an unprecedented amount of new money into the global financial system.
-Aside from exaggerated divides in wealth distribution, this has created profound systemic risk.
+Along with big gaps in wealth distribution, this has created profound systemic risk.
 The last few months have shown indications that this risk is starting to come to the surface.